Premenopausal Osteoporosis: What You Need To Know

-The age at which someone loses bone depends on her specific risk factors.
+The age at which you lose bone depends on your specific risk factors.
 One woman might be in her 40s or 50s with very strong bones while another can be in her 30s and have early signs of premenopausal osteoporosis, including fractures.

 After many years, your bones become thin enough that they break from minor causes.
 For example, you might trip over a crack in the pavement and fracture your ankle.
 Or lifting a heavy bag of groceries for example might cause a wrist fracture.

 The first fracture will usually heal.
 But as long as the bones are thin and weak, they are more likely to fracture again, which could get more painful and limit your movement as time goes on.

 Things that make you more likely to get the condition include:

 - a family history of osteoporosis or fractures

 - a history of eating disorders, such as anorexia or bulimia

 - a history of other diseases, including kidney disease, coeliac disease, thyroid disease, and connective tissue disorders